k98kurz/hacknwa-merkleasy-article/article.md

 Merkle trees are tree data structures composed by recursive, pairwise hashing.

 For example, say we have four messages we want to commit into a set.
-All three will be hashed down into a single hash, called the root, and proofs can be derived to verify set inclusion of any message.
+All four will be hashed down into a single hash, called the root, and proofs can be derived to verify set inclusion of any message.